 Save 88% internationally

-South Korea is open for travel.
-Most visitors from East Timor can travel to South Korea without restrictions.
+Switzerland is open for travel.
+Most visitors from East Timor can travel to Switzerland without restrictions.
 No quarantine is required.
-Find travel restrictions, quarantine and entry requirements to travel South Korea.
+Find travel restrictions, quarantine and entry requirements to travel Switzerland.

 No one has added any tips.
 Do you want to help?

-Do east timorese citizens need a visa to go to South Korea?
+Do east timorese citizens need a visa to go to Switzerland?

-Yes, visa is required for East Timorese citizens.
-You can get visa details, documents required, official website and other details for South Korea visa but if you still have question which are unanswered then you can discuss with the community
+No, visa is not required for East Timorese citizens.
+You can get visa details, documents required, official website and other details for Switzerland visa but if you still have question which are unanswered then you can discuss with the community